- Your toddler needs activities that teach pouring skills.

-I see you there cringing as my 27 month old pours orange water into a bowl on the floor of my kitchen to perfect his pouring skills.
-I bet you’re nervous.
-I bet you’re wondering about the mess.
-I bet you’re thinking “how could anyone think this was a good idea?”
+I bet you’re cringing a little seeing my 27 month old pours orange water into a bowl on the floor of my kitchen to perfect his pouring skills.

-Why is this activity so important?
+Why is this pouring activity so important?

 Excuse me for a hot second while I get on my soap box.

-Kids need to learn “life skills”.
+Kids need to learn “life skillshttps://busytoddler.com/learn-from-pouring-water/.”

 Of course, that might mean messes.
 It might mean spills.
 It might be a little frustrating for us to watch but if we don’t give them space to learn then we haven’t taught them anything at all.